Crusaders Games

 Hybrid is a two player competitive skirmish game from 2003, released by Rackham who at the time were producers of groundbreaking metal miniatures.
 Set within dark underground laboratories, the Griffin Templars of the Hod were sent to investigate abandoned locations to uncover their secrets, where Dirz abominations were ready to greet them.
 The two sides are asymetrical, with the Templars equipped with pistols and ranged weapons, while the Dirz have crossbows, exploding pests and a huge close combat monsterous creature.

-The game theme, artwork and style is just about my favourite of any game i have owned.
-The characters of the Hod draw you in with excellent sculpts, and the dark laboratories are created by dark and really well illustrated tiles.
+The game theme, artwork and style is just about my favourite of any dungeon style game i have owned.
+The characters of the Hod draw you in with excellent sculpts, and the dark laboratories are created by well illustrated tiles.
 The Dirz have a nice mix of enemy size and styles to play around with.
 Rackham really knew how to create an interesting scenario backdrop, and had such good miniatures to back it up.
 The core box had 13 models, and as a small squad based game it was a hobby project that required building and painting.
-The game became a little niche, it never had the renoun of Games Workshop and so went under the radar, however there was a lot of supporting expansion content and magazines called Cry Havoc that added new characters, missions and rules.
-It was one of my favourite collections.
+The game never had the notoriaty of Games Workshop and so went under the radar for many, however there was a lot of supporting expansion content and great magazines called Cry Havoc that added new characters, missions and rules.
+It was one of my favourite collections at the time.

-I had a huge regret over selling my collection and so when looking for another hobby project i decided to rebuild from second hand purchases.
+This game has a relatively deep ruleset for a box game, and should be considered a bridge towards skirmish types, and i love how your team characters have more of an identity.
+Over recent years I had a huge regret over selling my collection and so decided to rebuild again from second hand purchases.
 I will be posting how this develops as it becomes a hobby project for the second time.
 I have specific models i wish collect for what i consider a perfect game set, rather than needing everything that has a card.

 …………………………………………………………………………………………………………………………………..